Buying an apartment versus a house

 - Extra facilities.
 Owning an apartment might also give you access to a whole host of building facilities.
 There could be a pool, gym, tennis court, playground and even a shared garden.
 These added inclusions need to be taken into account when deciding whether to buy an apartment or a house.

 - Security.
 Thieves often have to pass through several layers of security to get to your apartment door, which isn’t the case with many houses.

 - Strata/owners’ corporation by-laws.
 Living in an apartment means abiding by the rules imposed by the owners’ corporation, such as not hanging washing over the balcony or not having pets in the property.
 If you want to renovate or upgrade your apartment, you may need to seek approval first.

 - Fees.
 You’ll also need to pay a fee to the owners’ corporation to cover shared maintenance costs, so remember to take this into consideration when calculating total costs.

 - Less space.
 Apartments don’t offer as much living space as houses.

 - Less privacy.
 If you don’t like listening to your neighbours fight, entertain guests or get up to anything else in the privacy of their own home – or the fact that they can probably hear you doing the same things – apartment living may not be for you.

-House vs apartment: making your decision
+House vs apartment: Making your decision

 Regardless of whether you’re an owner-occupier or an investor, the best way to solve the apartment vs house dilemma is to consider your needs and plan ahead.
 For example, if you’re thinking of starting a family in a few years, is a tiny inner-city apartment really the best option?
-On the other side of the coin, if your kids will most likely leave home in the next few years, is a massive five-bedroom house the best solution?
+On the other side of the coin, if your kids will most likely leave home in the next few years, is a massive 5-bedroom house the best solution?